 Simple Python generator for security- and privacy-enhanced web applications.

-NuActionGUI is a model-driven methodology for developing secure applications.
-It enables developers to specify both security and privacy requirements at a high level using formal models.
-From these models, web applications are automatically generated.
+νActionGUI is a model-driven methodology for developing secure applications.
+It enables developers to specify both access control and data protection requirements at a high level using formal models.
+From these models, web applications are generated automatically.

-Unlike conventional development tools, NuActionGUI offers a precise semantics, making it possible to verify security and privacy guarantees through formal analysis.
-This ensures that applications behave as intended and comply with regulatory requirements, such as the GDPR.
+Unlike conventional development tools, νActionGUI has a precise semantics, making it possible to validate security and privacy guarantees through formal model analysis.
+This ensures that applications behave as intended and comply with regulatory requirements such as the GDPR.

-NuActionGUI is developed by the Institute for Information Security at ETH Zurich, Switzerland.
+νActionGUI is developed by the Institute of Information Security at ETH Zurich, Switzerland.

-NuActionGUI is licensed for non-commercial use under the following License Agreement.
+νActionGUI is licensed for non-commercial use under the following license agreement.

-NuActionGUI implements a specific instance of the model-driven security and privacy methodology.
+νActionGUI implements a specific instance of the model-driven security and privacy methodology.
 The design modeling language used is a subset of the ComponentUML model, combining its metamodel with SecureUML and PrivateUML, and exposing a textual concrete notation.
 It enables the generation of data-centric web applications that enforce fine-grained access control, purpose limitation, and data-subject consent privacy policies.
-The modeling languages in NuActionGUI includes:
+The modeling languages in νActionGUI includes:

 The data model defines the state space of the application.
 One can think of it as defining the classes and attributes in an object-oriented programming language like Java or C++.

-The NuActionGUI language for modeling application domains is a textual language, which provides a subset of the ComponentUML metamodel, which is in turn a subset of the UML class diagram.
-In particular, the main modeling elements of the NuActionGUI data model language are:
+The νActionGUI language for modeling application domains is a textual language, which provides a subset of the ComponentUML metamodel, which is in turn a subset of the UML class diagram.
+In particular, the main modeling elements of the νActionGUI data model language are:

 entity keyword.